wilco2009/MercuryAce/README.md

 For the bottom part we have two alternatives:

 - The file "Jupiter ACE (bottom).stl" does not allow access to the DIP Switch of the selector so the aesthetics will be more similar to the original.
 We can leave the DIPSwitch uninstalled and the clone will boot by selecting the ROM recorded in the lowest part of the chip.
-- The file "Jupiter ACE (bottom)(ROM selector).stl", leaves a window to access the DIP Switch.
+- The file "Jupiter ACE (bottom)(ROM selector).stl", leaves a window to access the ROM DIP Switch and the Ace81 selector.

 ![Top](images/TopCasem.png)
 ![Bottom](images/BottomCasem.png)